natchayal/Drinking-Water-Database/README.md

 The website for this project can be viewed here (*in progress*).

 ## 💧 Executive Summary 💧
 I spent a lot of time exploring various drinking water database available on the internet including national, state-level, and local-level databases.
 I evaluated resources on the relevance of the data they provided as well as how easily the data could be accessed and downloaded, a summary of which is provided below.
+Using a 1 to 5 water drop scale, with 1 being the lowest and 5 the highest, in terms of ease of access and utility of data.
+Ease of access ranges from 1 drop for data that is hard to access to 5 drops for data that is readily available online.
+In terms of utility, 1 drop denotes data with limited application, serving primarily as reference material like MCL values or enforcement dates, while 5 drops indicate data of high utility, suitable for conducting extensive analyses and answering research questions.

 I also generated a number of R scripts, provided as interactive R markdown notebooks (.Rmd) files that demonstrate how some of these datasets are accessed and visualized.

 While this represents a number of useful sites, it's certainly not exhaustive.